caelenm/redesigned-enigma/content/en/about/index.md

 {{% blocks/lead %}}

-ecoScotia is an Open-Source project in Collaboration with the [Frank McKenna Centre for Leadership](https://mckenna.stfx.ca/)
+ecoScotia is an Open-Source project in collaboration with the [Frank McKenna Centre for Leadership](https://mckenna.stfx.ca/)

 {{% /blocks/lead %}}